 - Delivers customized cost data for engineering teams.
 This fosters cost-conscious development practices and ensures spending aligns with technical goals.

-- Offers customizable dashboards that enable teams to track metrics relevant to their specific objectives.
+- It offers customizable dashboards that enable teams to track metrics relevant to their objectives.

 - Supports collaboration between finance and engineering teams to ensure decisions align with financial goals and technical needs.